bookofproofs/bookofproofs.github.io/_sources/history/20th-century/kloosterman.md

 **Hendrik Douwe Kloosterman**  was a Dutch mathematician, known for his work in number theory and representation theory.

 ### Mathematical Profile (Excerpt):
-* In addition to his elder half-sister Ebeltje, Hendrik had a younger brother Durk Kloosterman.
 * Hendrik was brought up as a young boy in the village of Rottevalle which is a small farming village.
 * After graduating from the high school in 1918, Kloosterman entered the University of Leiden.
 * Hendrik Lorentz, although officially retired from 1912, continued to lecture at Leiden and his successor Paul Ehrenfest was an outstanding theoretical physicist whose friends Niels Bohr and Albert Einstein were frequent visitors to Leiden.